mswimmer/www.elbsides.de/2019/team.md

 ## Stefan ##

 For all his professional business life (even years before that) Stefan has been involved in information security.
-In 1993 he was the first student to be hired by the freshly launched [DFN CERT](https://www.dfn-cert.de/), the first Computer Emergency Response Team in Germany and also one of the first within Europe.
-After having spent a number of years in the PKI universe he worked as an IT security consultant for the next 15 years before re-joining the awesome crew at [DFN CERT](https://www.dfn-cert.de/) in 2016.
+In 1993 he was the first student to be hired by the freshly launched [DFN-CERT Services GmbH](https://www.dfn-cert.de/), the first Computer Emergency Response Team in Germany and also one of the first within Europe.
+After having spent a number of years in the PKI universe he worked as an IT security consultant for the next 15 years before re-joining the awesome crew at [DFN-CERT Services GmbH](https://www.dfn-cert.de/) in 2016.
 He likes IT forensics, Cyber Threat Intelligence, and malware analysis and loves helping people.

 ## Florian ##